daysleeperx/Stochastic-Gradient-Descent/README.md

 *Data used for training the linear model:*

 Accurate occupancy detection of an office room from light, temperature, humidity and CO2 measurements using statistical learning models.
-Luis M. Candanedo, VÃ©ronique Feldheim.
+Luis M. Candanedo, Véronique Feldheim.
 Energy and Buildings.
 Volume 112, 15 January 2016, Pages 28-39.

 ## Attribute Information: